 Jade Petritchenko has recently joined the FSRS team as a research assistant.
 She graduated with a Bachelor of Science (honours) in Marine Biology and a minor in Sustainable Aquaculture and Fisheries Ecology from Memorial University of Newfoundland.
 Her focus is invertebrates.
 Jades’ honours research project concerned reproduction in thyasirid bivalves.
 She has also worked with lobster, scallops, snow crab and jonah crab.
+Jade is passionate about baking, knitting, science fiction and her pet hedgehogs.
 Contact Jade here.

 Brandon Fitzgerald – Senior Fisheries Technician